nbgarnier/nn_stats/README.md

 # compilation and installation
 - run ./configure and eventually solve the issues by installing missing programs and libraries (e.g.: "apt install libtool-bin" on Linux if asked to do so)
 - then run "make python" to produce the library.
+This will both compile the library and install it in your python path, which depends on you current environment.
+You should select your environment first, then run "./configure" and "make python", in order to have the library and its functions available in your favored environment.

 # how to use in Python
-- "make python" will both compile the library and install it in your python path, which depends on you current environment.
-You should select your environment first, then run "./configure" and "make python", in order to have the library and its functions available in your favored environment.
+- there is a single function, called "compute_local_stats", which can be invoked in 2 different ways:
+ * by imposing a set of values of k (numbers of neighbors to consider)
+ * by imposing a set of values of R (radii to consider)

 - there are examples in the bin/python subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
 <pre><code>
 import numpy as np